 Particularly the ISG Portfolio and Private Sector Programme, having a successful record on the introduction of GES with the private sector, encouraging women in non-traditional areas, as well as developing business models for women; but also the various initiatives of the SRR Programme focusing on the provision of training in non-traditional areas such as ICT and encouraging micro investments and incubation centers for women, prove crucial in terms of developing the synergies established in this area further in the next CP.
 Promoting innovations on gender equality through partnerships with the private sector, therefore, appears as a major area that should be pursued in the upcoming CP.
 This area should mainly build on the synergies between the three portfolios, and their distinct but complementary experiences with the private sector, as well as integrating the work of other UN Agencies in a systematic manner.

-Four inter-related pillars can be identified in this respect, including: (1) leading the establishment of a model for joint action among UN Agencies in the area of women in the private sector; (2) scaling up and expanding the GES for the private sector, particularly with the aim to reach all levels of the supply chain and to turn this into an award mechaism; (3) launching a consolidated initiative to increase women’s participation in the industry through support in non-traditional areas of work for women, which are in line with today’s labour market demands; and (4) strengthening the link between education and employment policies in this field.
+Four inter-related pillars can be identified in this respect, including: (1) leading the establishment of a model for joint action among UN Agencies in the area of women in the private sector; (2) scaling up and expanding the GES for the private sector, particularly with the aim to reach all levels of the supply chain and to turn this into an award mechanism; (3) launching a consolidated initiative to increase women’s participation in the industry through support in non-traditional areas of work for women, which are in line with today’s labour market demands; and (4) strengthening the link between education and employment policies in this field.

 Under the first pillar, UNDP has been working on developing ways to promote joint action in the private sector, mainly with UN Women and other relevant Agencies including ILO and UNFPA, which have related activities with the private sector.
 It would be important to consolidate this as a UN joint initiative, where all main actors can contribute through their own technical know-how and particular experience, in order to promote a model for partnership with the private sector in GEWE.
 While UN Women has been working on gender mainstreaming in the private sector, and ILO has experience with SMEs in looking for ways to promote women’s employment in OIZs, UNDP can take a leading role through its access to the private sector, its experience in inter-institutional relations, as well as its successful record in implementing the GES as a transformative process.
 It is crucial that the UNDP has a more upscale and encompassing tool at hand in the form of GES, which could be used to mainstream all other initiatives of UN Agencies in the field.
 A Gender Equality in the Private Sector Joint Initiative or Programme would be key in terms of coordinating and mainstreaming the different Agencies’ activities (i.e. GES by UNDP, WEPs by UN Women, MIG Score by ILO etc.), and would be important to consolidate the efforts made so far and to project the tangible steps of such coordination through the One-UN perspective, by coding the GES as the major tool of this mechanism.